aahladmanas/aahladmanas.github.io/index.md

 ### News
 * * *
-  1. **March 2022, Very happy to be a part of the Apple Scholars in AI/ML PhD Fellowship program!** [announcement](https://machinelearning.apple.com/updates/apple-scholars-aiml-2022)
+  1. **March 2022, Very happy to be a recipient of the Apple Scholars in AI/ML PhD Fellowship!** [announcement](https://machinelearning.apple.com/updates/apple-scholars-aiml-2022)

   2. **March 2022, Updated version of NuRD on arxiv with improved results!** [link](https://arxiv.org/abs/2107.00520)

-  4. **January 2022, NuRD published at ICLR 2022 and work led by Mark Goldstein published at CLeaR 2022;**: [link](https://arxiv.org/abs/2112.00881).
+  4. **January 2022, NuRD published at ICLR 2022 and work led by Mark Goldstein published at CLeaR 2022;** [link](https://arxiv.org/abs/2112.00881).

   7. **June' 21, New work on arxiv:** What sort of predictive models come with performance guarantees under spurious correlations induced by a relationship between the label and some nuisance variables that are correlated on the covariates?
 [Predictive Modeling in the Presence of Nuisance-Induced Spurious Correlations](https://arxiv.org/abs/2107.00520)